Not having enough time has become one of the biggest reasons why we don’t do the things we really want to.

 - Mental or emotional fatigue.

 - Slow progress towards achieving goals.

 A few years ago, I read a book titled, The One Thing, by Gary Keller, which changed the way I work and how I use my time.
-Prior to reading the book, my normal practice was to try and fit as much in as possible everyday, sometimes to my own detriment.
+Before reading the book, my normal practice was to try to fit as much in as possible every day, sometimes to my detriment.

 When working on a project or taking steps towards the achievement of a goal, I would list down as many things as I knew I had to do and would just work through them.
 While there isn’t anything wrong with this approach, I ended up putting a lot of pressure on myself because there was so many things to get done.